ipfs/ipfs-docs/docs/install/terminal/windows.md

 issueUrl: https://github.com/ipfs/docs/issues/470
 ---

-# Windows IPFS terminal daemon
+# IPFS in the terminal for Windows

 <ContentStatus />